Contents

 As well as finding somewhere with as little light pollution as possible, we also want somewhere where we can take a great shot that incorporates some of the features of the landscape.

-You can use Google Earth for this for quick planning.
-The PhotoPils app is also great and allows you to scope out locations in the daytime and use augmented reality (AR) to see how they will look at night.
+The PhotoPils app is a great tool for this and allows you to scope out locations in the daytime and use augmented reality (AR) to see how they will look at night:

-Using it here we can see that on 9 July 2021 in Boulder, Colorado at around 1 am the Milky Way will be visible when facing south:
+Using it here we can see that on this night in Boulder, Colorado at around 1am the Milky Way will be visible when facing south:

 This is an important element of planning our composition – does your shooting spot enable you to face south to capture this?